Computing Igusa class polynomials: Igusa class polynomials

-To deal with the case $i_3=0$, we give one more alternative set of absolute invariants.
-This alternative set is analogous to the modifications that Cardona and Quer \cite{CardonaQuer} make to Igusa's absolute invariants, hence we call them \emph{Cardona-Quer invariants}.
-They are given by the same formula as before if $\homigu{4}{}\not=0$ and otherwise by

-Cardona-Quer invariants have the advantage that they do give a bijection between $\smash{\overline{k}}^3$ and the set of isomorphism classes of genus~$2$ curves over $\overline{k}$, but the disadvantage that they are not elements of the function field of the moduli space of genus~$2$ curves (which the elements of the ring $A$ above are).

-Our main theorem also holds if the absolute Igusa invariants in the definition of the Igusa class polynomials are replaced by Cardona-Quer invariants.

-\subsubsection{Interpolation formulas}
+\subsection{Interpolation formulas}

-If we take one root of each of the Igusa class polynomials, then we get a triple of invariants and thus (if $i_3\not=0$) an isomorphism class of curve of genus~$2$.
+If we take one root of each of the Igusa class polynomials, then we get a triple of invariants and thus (if $2,3,i_3\not=0$) an isomorphism class of curves of genus~$2$.
 That way, the three Igusa class polynomials describe $d^3$ triples of invariants, where $d$ is the degree of the polynomials.
-The $d$ triples corresponding to CM curves are among them, but the Igusa class polynomials give no means of telling which they are.
+The $d$ triples corresponding to curves with CM by $\OK$ are among them, but the Igusa class polynomials give no means of telling which they are.